Trap-Neuter-Return (TNR) Works

 Cats sterilized and vaccinated through the TNR process receive an "eartip."
 These cats are then easily identifiable for trappers and colony caretakers.
 (See picture below from Alley Cat Allies.)

-There are many TNR resources in the Pittsburgh area:
+There are many TNR low cost spay/neuter resources in the Pittsburgh area: